EDM4hep - The common event data model

 Reading EDM4hep files

+The Legacy readers are stated here mainly for completeness, in case you need to read a rather old file that still used the EventStore which has been removed from podio some time ago.
+See here for more information on how to figure out whether the file you are interested in is a legacy file or not.
 As podio is a rather low level tool, also the interface of these readers feel somewhat low level.
 This is mostly visible in the fact, that you have to provide a category (name) when getting the number of entries, or when reading the next entry.
 This is because in principle podio can handle multiple different categories of Frames in one file.
 For the purpose of this tutorial and also for the majority of use cases, simply use "events" as category name.
 Readers in podio do not return a podio::Frame directly, rather they just return some frame data from which a podio::Frame can be constructed.
 Putting all of these things together, a simple event loop looks like this in c++:

-#include "podio/ROOTFrameReader.h"
+#include "podio/ROOTReader.h"

 #include "podio/Frame.h"